Frequently asked questions¶

 # systemctl restart iptables

-Save this configuration so it will be applied on each reboot of your server
+Save this configuration so it will be applied each time you reboot your server:

 # /sbin/iptables save

-You are all set !
-Your Centreon Map server is now accessible on the 80 port.
-To check it, enter the following URL in your browser:
+Your Centreon MAP server is now accessible on port 80.
+Check this by entering the following URL in your browser: